 Shingle Roofing Replacement: How Much Does a New Roof Cost?

 As with so many home projects, there is no simple, one-size-fits-all answer.
-The cost of a new roof is dependent on several variables.
+The cost of a new shingle roof hovers around $8000-$10,000.
+The exact price dependent on several variables.
 Among them:

 Roofing materials come in a wide range of price points.
 The most common roofing materials in use in the USA are asphalt composition shingles, and they are among the least expensive.
 Higher-grade shingles come with longer warranties, as well as higher price tags.